jssteinberg/hackline.vim/README.md

 </details>

-Requires Neovim or Vim version > 8.2.1[something]---basically a newer version that supports re-evaluating expression results as a statusline format string.
+hackline.vim requires Neovim or Vim version > 8.2.1[something]---basically a newer version that supports re-evaluating expression results as a statusline format string.
 For Mac, you can use Vim from Homebrew.

 hackline.vim is tested on Neovim and Vim compiled with lua (but should work without Lua).